Randall Jarrell: Career

 Jarrell went on to teach at the University of Texas at Austin from 1939 to 1942, where he began to publish criticism and where he met his first wife, Mackie Langham.
 In 1942 he left the university to join the United States Army Air Forces.
 According to his obituary, he "[started] as a flying cadet, [then] he later became a celestial navigation tower operator, a job title he considered the most poetic in the Air Force."
-His early poetry, in particular “The Death of the Ball Turret Gunner,” would principally concern his wartime experiences in the Air Force.
+His early poetry, in particular “The Death of the Ball Turret Gunner”, principally concerned his wartime experiences in the Air Force.

 The Jarrell obituary goes on to state that "after being discharged from the service he joined the faculty of Sarah Lawrence College in Bronxville, N.Y., for a year.
 During his time in New York, he also served as the temporary book review editor for The Nation magazine".
 Jarrell was uncomfortable living in the city and "claimed to hate New York's crowds, high cost of living, status-conscious sociability, and lack of greenery."
 He soon left the city for the Woman's College of the University of North Carolina where, as an associate professor of English, he taught modern poetry and "imaginative writing".

-Jarrell divorced his first wife and married Mary von Schrader, a young woman whom he met at a summer writer's conference in Colorado, in 1952.
+Jarrell divorced his first wife and married Mary von Schrader, a young woman whom he met at a summer writers' conference in Colorado, in 1952.
 They first lived together while Jarrell was teaching for a term at the University of Illinois Urbana-Champaign.
 The couple settled at Greensboro with Mary's daughters from her previous marriage.
 The couple also moved temporarily to Washington D.C. in 1956 when Jarrell served as the consultant in poetry at the Library of Congress (a position that later became titled Poet Laureate) for two years, returning to Greensboro and the University of North Carolina after his term ended.